AP-CSA-JAVA/CSA_JAVA-Course/Chapter_1/Unit2.md

 - [ ] A class is like a blueprint or a recipe.
 - [ ] A class is used to create an instance of a class, called an object

-A **constructor** in Java is a special method that is used to initialize objects.
+The next two concepts will be used in most of your programs moving forward.
+Read the A **constructor** in Java is a special method that is used to initialize objects.
 The constructor is called when an object of a class is created.
 It can be used to set initial values for object attributes.

 Take a look at the example below: